 Course summary

-- Our academics in this field are outstanding researchers publishing in major academic journals, and contributing to discussions in the wider arena, including engaging with politicians and others who play a key role in today’s political landscape.
+- Our academics in this field are outstanding researchers publishing in major academic journals and contributing to public debate in the wider arena.

 - transformations in the nature of warfare